 The corn snake or Pantherophis guttatus (Elaphe guttata) is one of the most common yet sought after pet snakes in the United States.
 Colorful, docile and weary to bite, it is no secret as to why people keep these often gentle creatures as a pet.
 Alongside their vibrancy and friendly dispositions, they are the perfect size for handling, and easy to care for, making them the go-to snake for reptile enthusiasts and new snake keepers alike.

-When born, corn snake hatchlings range between 8 to 12 inches in length but can reach 4 to 5 feet as adults.
-Equally impressive as their length, corn snakes can live 6 to 8 years in the wild but can slither well into their 20s when held in captivity.
+When born, corn snake hatchlings range between 8 to 12 inches in length but can reach four to five feet as adults.
+Equally impressive as their length, corn snakes can live six to eight years in the wild but can slither well into their 20s when held in captivity.
 Speaking of captivity, corn snakes are obtainable from at a variety of places including pet stores, reptile expos, online, and of course, breeders.
 However, it is not advisable to purchase a wild-caught corn snake because they often possess health issues and or parasites.
 If you are unaware whether the snake you’re buying is a wild-caught or not, a breeder or pet store will most likely help you find out.

 Corn Snake Caging